-- 1. # For Category 2 and 3 above The strength of evidence of commitment to the faith as demonstrated by the level of the family's Mass attendance on Sundays.
+- 1. Children of staff at the school, where the member of staff is the legal parent and guardian of that child. - a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 2. # For Category 2 and 3 above The strength of evidence of commitment to the faith as demonstrated by the level of the family's Mass attendance on Sundays.
 Applications will be ranked in the order shown on the Supplementary Form: firstly weekly Mass, then at least once a month and then less than once a month.
-This evidence must be provided by the parents/carers and be endorsed by a priest at the church(es) where the family normally worship. - 2.
+This evidence must be provided by the parents/carers and be endorsed by a priest at the church(es) where the family normally worship. - 3.
 A sibling on the school roll at the time of admission.
-Evidence of the relationship may be required. - 3.
+Evidence of the relationship may be required. - 4.
 Social, pastoral and medical needs which make the school particularly suitable for the child in question.
-Strong and relevant evidence must be provided by an appropriate professional authority (eg qualified medical practitioner, education welfare officer, social worker or priest). - 3.
-Distance from home to school, in order of straight-line\\ distance from home to school, as measured by Wandsworth Council's Geographical Information System being given higher priority.
+Strong and relevant evidence must be provided by an appropriate professional authority (eg qualified medical practitioner, education welfare officer, social worker or priest). - 4.
+Distance from home to school, in order of straight-line distance from home to school, as measured by Wandsworth Council's Geographical Information System being given higher priority.

-\\The straight-line measurement used to prioritise applicants for admission to schools in Wandsworth commences in all cases at the location of the property and terminates at the central point of the school site as determined by Wandsworth Council's Geographical Information System.
+The straight-line measurement used to prioritise applicants for admission to schools in Wandsworth commences in all cases at the location of the property and terminates at the central point of the school site as determined by Wandsworth Council's Geographical Information System.
 Measurements by alternative systems and/or to other points will not be taken into account in any circumstances.
 Where applicants have identical distance measurements, priority amongst them will be determined at random.